Informed Therapy for Adult TCKs & Missionary Families

 It can be lonely.
-In addition, most third culture kids have loads of unprocessed grief.
+In addition, many third culture kids have loads of unprocessed grief.
 You’ve had so many micro-losses, so many transitions, that it can be tough finding genuine community and figuring out who you are and where you want to go.
 Building long-term relationships can be tricky because you’ve had to say goodbye so many times, it can be exhausting starting over again…and again.
 In addition, research has shown that missionaries have about 2-3x as much daily stress as the average American—which can lead to chronic mental and physical illness down the line.

 Your life is no accident.

 It can be easy to feel like your life story is disjointed and doesn’t make sense.
 Your narrative can feel disconnected and chaotic.
 There are loose ends that maybe were never processed, grieved, and integrated into the rest of you.
+You may have people you’d once have considered your best friends but who you may never see again, and every day you’re losing more of the language and cultural skills that used to bind you together.

 I will walk beside you as you put the pieces together to make sense of your past, figure out who you are now, and discover where you’re going and who you want to become.